 - Keep candy out of reach of animals, and make sure that kids know not to share their goodies with four-legged friends.
 All candy (and wrappers!) can cause animals to become sick, and chocolate—which contains an ingredient that is poisonous to dogs—can kill.
 A simple cat or dog treat will make animals’ Halloween great without making them sick.

 - Keep curious noses and paws away from candles and party favors.
-Jack-o’-lanterns lit up by candles are appropriately spooky, but they can burn animals (and children) or start fires if tipped over.
+Jack-o’-lanterns lit up by candles are appropriately scary, but they can burn animals (and children) or start fires if tipped over.
 The ink that is used in some brightly colored decorations, such as orange streamers and paper pumpkins, is toxic to animals, and swallowed balloons or party favors can block an animal’s digestive tract.

 - Remember that animals aren’t party props.
 Fido might look cute wearing a witch’s hat, but many animals become upset if they are forced into clothing.
 Costumes that are kept in place with tight rubber bands can cut off circulation.
-And while some party planners think that it’s frightful fun to have a black cat jump out of a closet at guests, the frightened kitty (and guests) probably won’t agree.
+And while some party planners think that it’s frightful fun to have a black cat jump out of a closet at guests, the frightened feline (and guests) probably won’t agree.

 By taking a few simple precautions, everyone—humans and animals alike—can have a safe and happy Halloween.